New Jersey Route 73: Atlantic City Expressway to Route 70

-After the Atlantic City Expressway, Route 73 becomes officially signed and maintained by the New Jersey Department of Transportation, although CR 561 Spur is still signed along the route.
+After the Atlantic City Expressway, Route 73 becomes officially signed and maintained by NJDOT, although CR 561 Spur is still signed along the route.
 It heads to the north as a four-lane undivided road, passing through wooded areas with some residences and businesses and crosses CR 723, which provides access to the westbound Atlantic City Expressway and from the eastbound Atlantic City Expressway.
 The route continues to an intersection with CR 561, where it briefly widens into a four-lane divided highway.
 At this junction, CR 561 Spur ends and Route 73 forms a concurrency with CR 561.
 The road intersects CR 722 and CR 721, becoming Camden Road at the latter junction.
 It heads north through more rural areas, meeting CR 720.
 CR 561C, a former segment of CR 561, splits from Route 73 by heading north through the community of Cedar Brook while Route 73 and CR 561 bypass the community to the east, crossing under Conrail Shared Assets Operations' (CSAO) Beesleys Point Secondary railroad line.

 North of Cedar Brook, the route traverses CR 536, becoming Cedarbrook Road.
 It intersects CR 680 and CR 711 before widening into a divided highway prior to a junction where CR 712 heads northeast and CR 561 splits from Route 73 by heading north on Cedarbrook Road.
 Past this intersection, Route 73 becomes an unnamed road and encounters CR 710 at a four-way intersection.
 A short distance later, the route enters Waterford Township and comes to a modified cloverleaf interchange with US 30 (White Horse Pike) and CR 536 Spur.

-Following US 30, Route 73 passes through a small corner of Berlin Boro before it goes under NJ Transit's Atlantic City Line west of the Atco station.
+Following US 30, Route 73 passes through a small corner of Berlin Boro before it crosses under NJ Transit's Atlantic City Line west of the Atco station.
 At the railroad underpass, the route enters Berlin Township and meets CR 534 at a crossroad.
 After the intersection with this route, the road proceeds back into Berlin Boro, where the route runs through a mix of residences and businesses.
 Route 73 widens to a six-lane highway and comes to the former Berlin Circle, where it meets both CR 689 and CR 708.
 From here, the road turns north and reenters Berlin Township as a four-lane divided highway, continuing through developed areas and intersecting CR 692.
 Prior to the junction with CR 693, the route enters Voorhees Township, where it encounters CR 675 before passing east of Virtua Voorhees Hospital.

 At the intersection with CR 671, Route 73 comes into Evesham Township, Burlington County.
 In Evesham, it heads to a junction with CR 544 before coming to Marlton, where it passes west of The Promenade at Sagemore shopping center and Virtua Marlton Hospital before turning northwest at CR 607.
 The route intersects CR 600 and CR 620 before meeting Route 70 at a partial cloverleaf interchange that was formerly the Marlton Circle.